tom-h/Intro-OpenRefine/README.md

 One of the truly powerful features of OR is combining multiple facets and filters.
 Used together, one can slice out precise subsets.

-Lets combine the filter and facet to further categorize our headings.
+Lets combine the filter and facet to further categorise our headings.

 ###### steps: